tiendu/tiendu.github.io/src/content/blog/2026-08-27-migrate-github-actions-to-jenkins.md

 ---
-title: "Getting Out of GitHub Actions: A KISS Migration to Jenkins"
+title: "Getting Out of GitHub Actions: A Simple Migration to Jenkins"
 date: 2026-08-27
 description: "A small, practical migration from GitHub Actions to Jenkins without rebuilding your CI in Groovy."
 topic: "Systems & Reliability"